Spotted Bass VS Largemouth Bass : The Key Differences

 How to Tell the Difference between Spotted Bass VS Largemouth Bass?

+Unlike redeye bass, the differences between spotted and largemouth bass are a lot harder to distinguish.
 At first, one might think that largemouth and spotted bass look pretty much the same.
 But if you take a closer look, you will identify them right away.
 You just need to know the key differences and similarities.

 Just by looking at their size and weight, we can’t tell the difference but the color shades and body patterns are clear indications of the fish’s type.
 If it’s still hard to tell them apart, the dorsal fin, teeth, and patched tongue are straight giveaways.